 #1.
 In the next pages, just click Log-in by entering the password you previously set up.
 This will lead you to the page below that lets you choose a design theme for your site for FREE.
 If you’re not sure about the design choices below, do NOT worry because you can change this later on!

 Aaaand woop, congratulations!
 You now have your .com travel blog up and running!
-Watch out for the email from Bluehost that will remind you the details of your account as well as your username and password for your WordPress.org site.
+Watch out for the email from Bluehost that will remind you of the details of your account as well as your username and password for your WordPress.org site.

 #2.
 If in case you missed this page, you can easily set up themes from your WordPress.org dashboard itself.
 To do so…

 – Go to your WordPress dashboard (usually the URL looks like this: yourblogname.com/wp-admin/).